 - Not comfortable for long sessions

-At this price point you just can’t expect to get anything else than an all plastic build and severe cost cutting at every step possible.
+At this price point, you just can’t expect to get anything else than an all-plastic build and severe cost-cutting at every step possible.
 However, the build feels more than fair for the price, apart from the 3 piece headband construction which raises concerns for durability – we didn’t try to break them, but it feels like if you would apply force right at the point where the parts are screwed together, it might snap more easily than other headphones.
-Ear pads and headband cushion are not of the softest and most conforming variety but they feel reasonable.
-Over time, all hinges and joints develop a very noticeable cracking sound when headphones are handled, which does feel cheap, but don’t take away any function of the 8323’s.
+Ear pads and headband cushions are not of the softest and most conforming variety but they feel reasonable.
+Over time, all hinges and joints develop a very noticeable cracking sound when headphones are handled, which does feel cheap but doesn’t take away any function of the 8323’s.

-At this price point it’s impressive to see a detachable cable – you even get two 1.2 meter long cables, one with mic and one without.
+At this price point, it’s impressive to see a detachable cable – you even get two 1.2 meter long cables, one with a mic and one without.

 It’s common for cheap headphones to have poorly matched channels and 8323 too have issues in this department.
 You’ll find minor inconsistencies throughout the spectrum which might not be harmful to stereo imaging, but in the low end, 3 out of the 6 measured pairs showed dips and wide frequency band differences between channels of up to 5 dB for the worst pair.
-Channel balance is not great, but some popular headphones that cost more than five times as these perform worse.
+Channel balance is not great, but some popular headphones cost five times more and perform worse.

-Ear pad inner diameter is medium size if compared to other headphones, larger pinnas will be compressed a little, while smaller ones might get fully enclosed inside ear pads.
+Ear pad inner diameter is medium-sized if compared to other headphones, larger pinnas will be compressed a little, while smaller ones might get fully enclosed inside ear pads.
 Even if you have larger outer ears, these headphones are relatively comfortable at first, but long sessions will be a challenge as ears get really hot after about 30 minutes of use.
-Big factor to this discomfort is the high clamping force which makes them a tight fit.
-On the bright side, this means that you can head bang freely without fear – your headphones will stay put on your head.
+A big factor in this discomfort is the high clamping force which makes them a tight fit.
+On the bright side, this means that you can headbang freely without fear – your headphones will stay put on your head.
 If you need to use headphones while wearing glasses though – better look elsewhere and be prepared to pay way more.

 Value is ridiculous!
-Build isn’t fancy and it has some weak points but it’s sturdy enough for normal use and a detachable cable is a rare and welcome sight in this price range.
+The build isn’t fancy and it has some weak points but it’s sturdy enough for normal use and a detachable cable is a rare and welcome sight in this price range.
 Sound out of the box isn’t neutral, but it’s nowhere near as bad as the price tag might suggest.
-Run them through Reference plugin and you get capable tracking headphones for unbeatable price!
+Run them through the Reference plugin and you get capable tracking headphones for an unbeatable price!

-While the performance in the low end is very impressive for any headphone, let alone sub €20 sets, the 4 k region is a bit problematic, as human ear is very sensitive to this frequency range.
-When comparing calibrated sound of 8323’s against some pricier models, the high mids does sound a little bit more harsh, thanks to the spike that almost reaches 2% at 4 k.
+While the performance in the low end is very impressive for any headphone, let alone sub €20 sets, the 4 k region is a bit problematic, as the human ear is very sensitive to this frequency range.
+When comparing the calibrated sound of 8323’s against some pricier models, the high mids do sound a little bit harsher, thanks to the spike that almost reaches 2% at 4 k.
 When mixing distorted guitars, trained listeners might pick up this drawback, but if you’re working with electronic or acoustic music, there’s a great chance you’ll never notice it.How accurate and consistent is the correction effect among different listeners?